 (A) Underground operations shall comply with Chapters 1501:13-1 to 1501:13-14 of the Administrative Code except where indicated otherwise.

-(B) Underground operation shall also comply with section 1513.35 of the Revised Code.
+(B) Underground operations shall comply with all applicable requirements of Chapter 1513. of the Revised Code.

 (A) The permittee shall either: